 In addition to its strong emphasis on scholarship, its faculty and students have made a solid commitment to the community, establishing work links with non-profit organizations and supporting the Latino Community of South Carolina.

-The Spanish Program also sponsors two summer study abroad programs, one in Spain (Summer I) and the other one in Latin America (Summer II).
-It also collaborates with such University programs as International Business, and encourages and facilitates semester-abroad experiences for all majors, minors and graduate students interested in perfecting their language skills and doing research abroad.
+The Spanish Program also sponsors a faculty-led summer study abroad programs in Spain (Summer I), and Spanish Program faculty teach courses for direct SPAN credit on programs led by the Education Abroad Office in Peru (winter), Costa Rica (Maymester), and Galápagos, Ecuador (Maymester).
+It also collaborates with such University programs as International Business and encourages and facilitates semester-abroad experiences for all majors, minors and graduate students interested in perfecting their language skills and doing research abroad.

 Department of Languages, Literatures, & Cultures

 telephone: 803.777.8455 fax: 803.777.0454

 Note: All Spanish courses at the intermediate level and beyond are taught in the target language, unless otherwise noted.